SNmcdarby1/Xascapade-Safari-tours/README.md

  - Github[github](https://github.com/) used for storying and accessing data.
  - Gitpod[gitpod]() IDE platform for creating website.
+ -
  - While doing my reasearch i came across materializes platform.This site inspired me by the endlook and feel of the website, It resonates with a suitable ux friendly    look and feel that embodies a lot of the features.
+ -
  - Used w3school for snippets.
 I am inspire withthe look and feel of the navigation bar, and inputs examples in the w3school page.
  - Youtube tutorial
  - Multiple device mockup genarator.
 I sed this site to create a mockup image of the websites landing page.
 Thissight can be accessed    in google webpage. once you access the page you will need to copy your deployed link to the in the multiple device generator that      is on the top left top nav.
 Then click the genarator button to   genarate the image of the website.

- - Google Mapping -  used (Map Quest)[https://developer.mapquest.com/documentation/tools/latitude-longitude-finder/].
+ - Google Mapping

+ - used (Map Quest)[https://developer.mapquest.com/documentation/tools/latitude-longitude-finder/].
 To find accurate locations.
-But unfortunatly it was not  responding .
-I trie the Leaflet mapping.
+But      unfortunatly it was not  responding .  tried the Leaflet mapping.
+ - I had trouble creating thr leaflet mapping so i decided to try thr pollyfil design that worked well with the design.
+ - Added the markers clusted.
+One of the features i used is the dropdown button.
+Once you click the buttons the markerclusters drop to   the marked locations.

+ - Emailjs

- - Emailjs - I created an accout with Google emailjs that will enable the emails to be interactive.
+ - I created an accout with Google emailjs that will enable the emails to be interactive.
  - I created the 404v folder to direct error responses.that will collect data from error messages.
  - There were different tuturial that i watched in youtube.
 Below are a few that reall inspired byhthe style and design of the page.
  - ECMA scripts reasearch page

 * During my reasearch i came across a youtube tutorial that was talking about Materialize platform (Materialise)[https://materializecss.com/media.html]for creating       websites and snippets by (Traversy Media)[https://www.youtube.com/watch?v=MaP3vO-vEsg].
 I used the tutorial to create the index page .
-I aslo used snippets from -[W3school](https://www.w3schools.com/), [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/), and [Materialisecss](https://materializecss.com/), that helped me to come up with different designs of the webpage.
+I aslo used snippets from -  [W3school](https://www.w3schools.com/), [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/), and [Materialisecss] (https://materializecss.com/), that helped me to come up with different designs of the webpage.

+* After doing a few test i change the design and the wireframe as well.
+To a design that enables the interaction and experience of users to be able to maneuver withing the products and services offered.

 [https://www.youtube.com/watch?v=Zxf1mnP5zcw]